lenjoseph/ToDo_MCP/README.md

 # Functionality

 This application manages a collection of to-do items, and augments the functionality by adding metadata relative to priority, completion, and other dependencies.

+The main process impelements an interval logger to communicate that the process is still working between agent resolutions.
+This is also helpful to get a sense of execution speed for each operation.